Rinkey-Kumari/Astronomy1/README.md

 This program is in Java.
 Since I don't have much knowladge about Kotlin.
 It will show the astronomy of a day & user can search a day to check previous day datails.

 It required internet.

+ To see daily or different dates astronomy added by NASA in NASA API , Follow below steps Steps :-
+1. click on "image" on the home screen
+2. It will show daily details
+3. CLick on Search menu & we can see other details of other day also
+4. click on image icon to again go to daily details.

 Improvement areas:-